majeinfo/ezaws/README.md

 You can also check if EC2 Instances are snapshotted and you can get a direct link to their AWS Console.

+The list of your ELB (Classic or Application) is also available with the attached Instances and Costs.